ingolemo/python-lenses/readme.md

 	False

-If you pass no arguments to the `lens` function then you will get an unbound `UserLens` object.
+If you pass no arguments to the `lens` function then you will get an unbound `Lens` object.
 An unbound lens can be manipulated in all the ways that a bound lens can except that you can't call any of the methods that manipulate the state (such as `get` and `set`).